Bi-orbital sheaves and affine Hecke algebras at roots of unity: Acknowledgements

 \section{Acknowledgements}

-This article is written during my PhD study under the supervision of Eric Vasserot, to whom I owe the most thanks.
+This article is a continuation of my doctoral thesis under the supervision of \'Eric Vasserot, to whom I owe the most thanks.
 I am also grateful to Tsai Cheng-Chiang, who told me about the relation between parabolic inductions and spiral inductions, which inspired this article.
-I would also like to thank Kato Syu, who kindly and patiently explained to me about his article.